Bible translation issues plus is Jesus the archangel Michael or is He God Himself?

 - My answer: As to your comment that the New World Translation is the

-Jehovah?
-An updated version of that called The 21st Century King James Version also
+Psalms, and Isaiah?
+An updated version of that classed English Bible called The 21st Century

 A very contemporary English translation or paraphrase called The

-appears in The Amplified Bible.
+in several places.
 The Holman Christian Standard Bible uses

-Yahweh.
-The Hebrew Names Version of the World English Bible uses Yahweh.
-The
+Yahweh 611 times.
+The Hebrew Names Version of the World English Bible uses

-One reason I'm critical of the New World
+Now, as to why I'm critical of the New World Translation One reason is because its

 How did "a god" get in John 1?
 None of the English translations I've looked at --